urbit/developers.urbit.org/content/guides/quickstart/voting-guide.md

 For `handle-http`, if it's a GET request, it calls `index.hoon` to produce the web page and returns it to Eyre on the subscription path specified by the request ID.
-If it's a POST request, it checks the key-value pairs to see what kind of request it is (vote, new poll, subscribe request, etc), converts the request into an `action`, calls `handle-action` to process it, and then sends a 302 redirect back to the index to reload the page.
+If it's a POST request, it first checks the URL path to see which kind of request it is (`/tally/watch`, `/tally/vote`, `/tally/new`, etc).
+It then retrieves the key-value pairs of data from the body of the request and converts the request into an `action`, calls `handle-action` to process it, and then sends a 302 redirect back to the index to reload the page.

+Updates will also be sent out to our subscribers when the events occur to inform them of the changes.

 #### `on-watch`